cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ProtectionGroupsApi.md

 include_object_details = True # bool | Specifies if the result includes the object details for each protection run.
 If set to true, details of the protected object will be returned.
 If set to false or not specified, details will not be returned. (optional) local_backup_run_status = [
         "Accepted",
-    ] # [str] | Specifies a list of local backup status, runs matching the status will be returned.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) replication_run_status = [
+    ] # [str] | Specifies a list of local backup status, runs matching the status will be returned.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Paused' indicates that the ongoing run has been paused. (optional) replication_run_status = [
         "Accepted",
-    ] # [str] | Specifies a list of replication status, runs matching the status will be returned.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) archival_run_status = [
+    ] # [str] | Specifies a list of replication status, runs matching the status will be returned.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Paused' indicates that the ongoing run has been paused. (optional) archival_run_status = [
         "Accepted",
-    ] # [str] | Specifies a list of archival status, runs matching the status will be returned.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) cloud_spin_run_status = [
+    ] # [str] | Specifies a list of archival status, runs matching the status will be returned.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Paused' indicates that the ongoing run has been paused. (optional) cloud_spin_run_status = [
         "Accepted",
-    ] # [str] | Specifies a list of cloud spin status, runs matching the status will be returned.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages. (optional) num_runs = 1 # int | Specifies the max number of runs.
+    ] # [str] | Specifies a list of cloud spin status, runs matching the status will be returned.<br> 'Running' indicates that the run is still running.<br> 'Canceled' indicates that the run has been canceled.<br> 'Canceling' indicates that the run is in the process of being canceled.<br> 'Failed' indicates that the run has failed.<br> 'Missed' indicates that the run was unable to take place at the scheduled time because the previous run was still happening.<br> 'Succeeded' indicates that the run has finished successfully.<br> 'SucceededWithWarning' indicates that the run finished successfully, but there were some warning messages.<br> 'Paused' indicates that the ongoing run has been paused. (optional) num_runs = 1 # int | Specifies the max number of runs.
 If not specified, at most 100 runs will be returned. (optional) exclude_non_restorable_runs = False # bool | Specifies whether to exclude non restorable runs.
 Run is treated restorable only if there is atleast one object snapshot (which may be either a local or an archival snapshot) which is not deleted or expired.
 Default value is false. (optional) if omitted the server will use the default value of False run_tags = [